ecolangelo/easystax/README.md

 easystax
 ========

 library to deal with StAX API for xml parsing.
-The library uses Woodstock implementation for XMLStreamReader and XMLOutputWriter
+The library uses Woodstox implementation for XMLStreamReader and XMLOutputWriter

 ### import with maven
 <pre>